 Partner4Work, in partnership with Allegheny County and the City of Pittsburgh, is pleased to issue this Request for Proposals (RFP) for Learn & Earn.
-In it, we seek providers to manage summer youth employment programs serving low-income City of Pittsburgh or Allegheny County residents age 14-21 from April 1, 2019 through August 31, 2021.
-Contracts will be awarded for a single contract year, with optional renewal for up to two additional contract years at the discretion of Partner4Work, pending funding.
-See Program Dates for more detail.
+In it, we seek providers to manage summer youth employment programs serving low-income City of Pittsburgh or Allegheny County residents age 14-21 from April 1, 2020 through August 31, 2021.
+Contracts will be awarded for a single contract year.

-Successful bidders to this solicitation will join the cohort of Learn & Earn providers selected in 2018 to provide interesting, meaningful, and engaging work to young adults during the summer of 2019.
+Successful bidders to this solicitation will join the cohort of Learn & Earn providers selected in 2018 and 2019 to provide interesting, meaningful, and engaging work to young adults during the summer of 2020.
 With this solicitation, Partner4Work seeks additional providers to serve youth in underserved geographic regions, from underserved populations, and/or with innovative programming.
 See below for additional requirements.

-Organizations funded as a Learn & Earn provider in 2018 need not apply to this RFP.
+Organizations funded as a Learn & Earn provider in 2018 or 2019 need not apply to this RFP.
 To express interest in continuing as a Learn & Earn provider, these organizations should submit a Letter of Intent.
 Please contact Partner4Work at summer@partner4work.org with any questions.